Greater Horseshoe Bat

 My pen and ink drawing of this rare bat was an artwork produced whilst at college in the 1990s.
-Our tutor was introducing us to pen and ink as a medium, and it was my first experience producing artwork using dots and cross-hatching techniques.
-I am delighted to say that a few years later, a fellow bat carer happened to see my bat artwork published alongside an article in a well-known and respected wildlife magazine.
+Our tutor was introducing us to pen and ink as a medium and it was my first experience producing artwork using dots and cross-hatching techniques.
+I am delighted to say that a few years later, a fellow bat carer happened to see my bat artwork published alongside an article in a well-respected wildlife magazine.
 The artwork was provided free of charge and the fact that it had been selected unbeknownst to me was a lovely endorsement of my artwork and bat care work.

 Bats are intriguing little creatures and are a delight to watch as they swoop, twist, and turn in pursuit of gnats, moths, and other insects.
 The Greater Horseshoe is one of the larger bats and can be distinguished by the presence of a complex horseshoe-shaped nose-leaf which is related to their particular type of echolocation system.
 The Greater Horseshoe Bat has declined by over 90% in the last 100 years.

 I am involved in ‘bat counts’ organised by the Bat Conservation Trust.
 Surveys by volunteers throughout the U.K help to ascertain and monitor the numbers of certain bat species in specific areas and habitats.
 I have also been working as a Registered Bat Carer since 2004/5 and look after orphaned and injured bats, returning them to the wild when they have recovered and are fully rehabilitated.
 A donation is given to bat conservation with each card and fine art print sold.